choyiny/cscc09.com/content/project.md

 # Alpha Version (5%) - Github

-You must schedule a 15-minute meeting with a TA.
+You must schedule a 15-minute meeting with a TA before the deadline.
 To receive full credit, demonstrate to the TA you have sufficient progress towards a final product.
 This meeting is also an opportunity to raise any concerns about the team.

 At this point, all your code should be pushed to `main` branch on Github.